BIOS3010/Module-11-Genome-Assembly/Exercise3_Assembly_quality.md

 ```

 Work in your `assembly_qc` folder and use `screen` as before -
-for example an existing screen.
+the aalysis will take an hour or so.

 To run Quast on the canu assembly use: